-Over 20 years ago Andy Grove of Intel wrote a controversial, but popular, book entitled Only the Paranoid Survive.
-In the book he coined the phrase “strategic inflection points” to explain how successful leaders seem to have a certain sense of timing and a knack for being able to spot just the right moment to shift position.
+Over 20 years ago Andy Grove of Intel wrote a controversial but popular book entitled Only the Paranoid Survive.
+In the book, he coined the phrase “strategic inflection points” to explain how successful leaders seem to have a certain sense of timing and a knack for spotting just the right moment to shift position.

-In fact, what Grove was talking about was the willingness and courage a leader needed to know exactly when to move on, when to leave things behind and when to take a bold step forward.
-Grove knew the advantage created when a leader has the confidence to shift to a new frontier right at the apex of success, rather than ride the downward curve of diminishing influence, profitability and relevance.
+What Grove was talking about was the willingness and courage a leader needed to know precisely when to move on, when to leave things behind and when to take a bold step forward.
+Grove knew the advantage created when a leader has the confidence to shift to a new frontier right at the apex of success rather than ride the downward curve of diminishing influence, profitability and relevance.
 In more recent times, Steve Jobs at Apple took this approach to new and braver heights and, in so doing, became the poster boy for serial exploration.

 In Deep Smarts, Dorothy Leonard and Walter Swap filled in a bit more of the emerging puzzle as to why some leaders and organizations outperform others in making choices and strategic decisions.